josh1248/cvwo-assignment-24-frontend/README.md

 yarn `--legacy-peer-deps` setting enabled because MUI and axios have clashing peer depedency versions.

+Important self-restriction: When talking with the API, the HTTP request route to the API must exactly match the API.

 # Learning Stuff
 - useState initializes with the initial value. it returns the state value and the function to mutate the state value.
 Convention is to call this mutator set(Name), for example `const [state, setState] = useState(initialValue);`.
 - just like Golang, it is customary to name your component with the same name as the file name, even if it is not obligatory.